daylightZhang/HotelReservationApplication/README.md

 # Java Practice Project

-run main.class to start the application.
+run /src/main.java to start the application.

 ## more to come